ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 to the Tango control system.
 The integration is possible both on the client and the server side.
 An example of a TANGO device using Cumbia to do work in background has already been developed, as well as simple Qt graphical clients relying on the framework.
 An Epics module has been added to the cumbia-libs set.

+## Release 2.0

+CHANGELOG.md contains the detailed list of changes across versions.
+If you have a cumbia 1.x background, the suggestion is to read the dedicated documentation.

 ## Features